Shivani Rahangdale Sawant Wins 2nd Runner Up at Mrs. India Universal Woman 2025, Inspiring Women Nationwide - www.lokmattimes.com

 Shivani Rahangdale Sawant Wins 2nd Runner Up at Mrs. India Universal Woman 2025, Inspiring Women Nationwide

-PNN Mumbai (Maharashtra) [India], September 30: Shivani Rahangdale Sawant, widely known for her inspiring journey, has earned national recognition ...
+Mumbai (Maharashtra) [India], September 30: Shivani Rahangdale Sawant, widely known for her inspiring journey, has earned national recognition by ...

 Mumbai (Maharashtra) [India], September 30: Shivani Rahangdale Sawant, widely known for her inspiring journey, has earned national recognition by securing the 2nd Runner Up title at the Mrs. India Universal Woman 2025 pageant, organized by Mrs. India INC in Goa.